Koushith/HyperRamp-p2p-starter-code/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 Happy coding!
-If you have any questions or need assistance, feel free to reach out to us.
+If you have any questions or need assistance, feel free to reach out to me.

 ---